History of Kehlani in Timeline

 Kehlani

 Kehlani Ashley Parrish, an American singer, songwriter, and dancer from Oakland, California, gained initial recognition as a member of the teen pop group PopLyfe in 2011.
-They have since established a successful solo career in the music industry.
+Their career has since evolved into a successful solo act, showcasing their musical talent and artistry.

 August 2017: Receiving a Māori Tattoo